-- (ii) A person practicing law under this provision may not ask for or receive any compensation or remuneration of any kind directly from a client and may not negotiate a fee agreement or be a party to a fee agreement.
-The person's employer or law firm may pay compensation to the person and may charge clients for the person's legal services. - (C) Duration.
-A person's authorization to practice law under this provision expires: - (i) if the person no longer meets the eligibility requirements of (A); - (ii) if the person is admitted to the D.C.
-Bar; - (iii) after the application deadline for the next in-person bar examination in the District of Columbia, unless the person has submitted a timely application to take that bar examination, in which case until the person is granted or denied admission to the D.C.
-Bar or the person's application is withdrawn or deemed abandoned: - (iv) if authorization is withdrawn by order of the court for cause, after notice and an opportunity to be heard in writing; or - (v) if the court provides for a different expiration date by subsequent order. - (D) Waiver.
-Upon motion filed with the court showing extraordinary circumstances relating to the COVID-19 pandemic, the court may waive one or more of the eligibility requirements provided in (A)(ii), (A)(ii), and (A)(iii).
+(ii) A person practicing law under this provision may not ask for or receive any compensation or remuneration of any kind directly from a client and may not negotiate a fee agreement or be a party to a fee agreement.
+The person's employer or law firm may pay compensation to the person and may charge clients for the person's legal services.

+(i) if the person no longer meets the eligibility requirements of (A);

+(ii) if the person is admitted to the D.C.
+Bar;

+(iii) after the application deadline for the next in-person bar examination in the District of Columbia, unless the person has submitted a timely application to take that bar examination, in which case until the person is granted or denied admission to the D.C.
+Bar or the person's application is withdrawn or deemed abandoned;

+(iv) if authorization is withdrawn by order of the court for cause, after notice and an opportunity to be heard in writing; or

+(v) if the court provides for a different expiration date by subsequent order.

+(D) Waiver.
+Upon motion filed with the court showing extraordinary circumstances relating to the COVID 19 pandemic, the court may waive one or more of the eligibility requirements provided in (A)(i), (A)(ii), and (A)(iii).